-Our Loft Season provides audiences with award-winning, cutting edge dramas, American classics and regional and world premieres.
+Our Loft Season provides audiences with award-winning, cutting edge dramas and comedies through regional and world premieres.
 Our New Works series expands the repertoire of enthusiastic audiences with brand new or seldom performed material.
-And our education and community engagement programs touch thousands and address the cultural needs of challenged individuals throughout the Miami Valley.
+And our learning and community engagement programs reach thousands and address the cultural needs of all individuals throughout the Miami Valley.

 The Human Race Theatre Company is a proud member of:

 The Human Race works with the following professional organizations: